History

 Additional Requirements

 During the first year of study, students normally take six term courses, including Approaching History (HIST 500), which is required of first-year students.
 During the second year of study, they may opt to take four to six term courses, with the approval of their adviser and the DGS.
 One of these courses must be the Prospectus Seminar (HIST 501), which is required of second-year students.
 The ten courses taken during the first two years should normally include at least six chosen from those offered by the department.
 Students must achieve Honors in at least two courses in the first year, and Honors in at least four courses by the end of the second year, with a High Pass average overall.
 Courses graded in the Satisfactory/Unsatisfactory mode (HIST 998) count toward the course work requirement but do not count toward the Honors requirement.
-Courses that count for less than one full credit per term do not count toward the coursework requirement.
+Courses that count for less than one full credit per term do not count toward the coursework requirement, including EMST 700 and EMST 800 for those in the combined program with Early Modern Studies.

 Two of the ten courses must be research seminars in which the student produces an original research paper from primary sources.
 The Prospectus Seminar (HIST 501) does not count as a research seminar.
 All graduate students, regardless of field, will be required to take two seminar courses in a time period other than their period of specialty.

-Students in their second year should choose their courses so that at least one course will prepare them for a comprehensive examination field in their third year.
+Students in their second year should choose their courses so that at least one course will prepare them for a comprehensive examination field.
 Some fields offer reading seminars specifically designed to help prepare students for examination; others encourage students to sign up for Directed Reading (HIST 998) with one of their examiners.
 Students should, in consultation with their major field examiner and the DGS, register for Field Studies (HIST 525), which is a half-credit course and does not count toward the coursework requirements.

 In order to advance to candidacy, all students must pass a prospectus colloquium.
 This should be completed by the end of the sixth term.
 The prospectus colloquium offers students an opportunity to discuss the dissertation prospectus with their dissertation committee in order to gain the committee’s advice on the research and writing of the dissertation and its approval for the project.
 The dissertation prospectus provides the basis of grant proposals.